eppic-team/eppic/eppic-cli/README.md

                               positions
 *  1smt.A.log              -  The list of homologs used with some taxonomy info

-With the -p option PDB files per interface are produced (interface identified by a serial number from 1 to n going from largest interface to smallest).
+With the -p option mmCIF files per assembly and interface are produced (interfaces identified by a serial number from 1 to n going from largest interface to smallest).

+*  1smt.assembly.1.cif.gz  -  The structure of assembly 1.
-*  1smt.1.pdb.gz           -  The structure of interface 1: first partner of
+*  1smt.interface.1.cif.gz -  The structure of interface 1: first partner of
                               interface is in the original PDB file position, second partner is the one transformed with a crystal operator (unless it is in asymmetric